 Monsters from Asia: the 1440x2560 resolution display-touting Vivo Xplay 3S

-2 June Monsters from Asia: the Smartisan T1 and its stylish, full-glass body
+2 February Monsters from Asia: the beautifully minimalist, all-premium Smartisan T2

 Not bad, just lets try to focus on improved battery life.
 We don't need screen resolutions that there is no content for.
 Overall not bad, design ques taken from iPhone and HTC one and terrible capacitive button arrangement from Samsung.